Economy of China: Energy and mineral resources

+Over the years, large subsidies were built into the price structure of certain commodities and these subsidies grew substantially in the late 1970s and 1980s.
 Since 1980, China's energy production has grown dramatically, as has the proportion allocated to domestic consumption.
 Some 80 percent of all power is generated from fossil fuel at thermal plants, with about 17 percent at hydroelectric installations; only about two percent is from nuclear energy, mainly from plants located in Guangdong and Zhejiang.
 Though China has rich overall energy potential, most have yet to be developed.
 In addition, the geographical distribution of energy puts most of these resources relatively far from their major industrial users.
-Basically the northeast is rich in coal and oil, the central part of north China has abundant coal, and the southwest has immense hydroelectric potential.
+The northeast is rich in coal and oil, the central part of north China has abundant coal, and the southwest has immense hydroelectric potential.
 But the industrialized regions around Guangzhou and the Lower Yangtze region around Shanghai have too little energy, while there is relatively little heavy industry located near major energy resource areas other than in the southern part of the northeast.

 Due in large part to environmental concerns, China has wanted to shift China's current energy mix from a heavy reliance on coal, which accounts for 70–75% of China's energy, toward greater reliance on oil, natural gas, renewable energy, and nuclear power.
 China has closed thousands of coal mines over the past five to ten years to cut overproduction.
-According to Chinese statistics, this has reduced coal production by over 25%.
+Since 1993, China has been a net importer of oil, a large portion of which comes from the Middle East.
+According to Chinese statistics, this has reduced coal production by over 25%. as of 2023, solar power has become cheaper than coal-fired power in China.